xFrednet/TFL5-improve-lint-list-performance/sections/04-analysis.md

 # Analysis of missing response headers \label{sec:analysis}
 <!-- Reviewed: 1x rewritten -->
-In \label{sec:measurement} it was determined that Clippy's lint list currently misses three HTTP response header fields to fulfill all requirements that have been defined in \label{sec:requirements}.
+In \ref{sec:measurement} it was determined that Clippy's lint list currently misses three HTTP response header fields to fulfill all requirements that have been defined in \ref{sec:requirements}.
 This chapter will inspect each of this fields individually by explaining the technical background, evaluating the relevance for Clippy's use case and then suggest what each option should optimally be set to.

 The observatory scan focuses on HTTP header which are set by the server behind the domain.
 The scan was therefor conducted for the domain `rust-lang.github.io`.
 Clippy's lint list is indirectly included in this result as well as documentation from other repositories inside the rust-lang organization.
 Further investigation will continue to focus on the context of Clippy's lint list however changes to the server could therefor also indirectly improve other sites.